azee/phonewords/README.md

 As we may want to use different dictionary sources (e.g. default, file specific, network specific, database) a dictionary provider factory is implemented.

 If ```-Ddictionary="PATH_TO_DICTIONARY"``` is passed we read data from file.
-Otherwise we use a default one.
+Otherwise we use the default one.
 It uses a list of 5000 most popular English words and is stored in resources.

 Executor
 ------

-We may want to implement different kind of interaction with user.
+We may want to implement different kind of interactions with user.
 It may be an single-run output for a provided file with phone numbers listed.
 Or it may be an interactive console application when user enters numbers one by one.
 We also may want to implement a web service or database scheduled actions or something else.

 Executor factory is implemented for that reason.
 If ```-Ddata="PATH_TO_NUMBERS_LIST"``` is provided — data will be fetched from a file.
 If not — STDIN executor will take place.
 CTRL + C or type «quit» or «exit» to exit.